Projects

 What NEF Does with Jana Vikasa:

-The project supported by NextEnergy Foundation in 2025 aims to install two solar-powered community water purification plants in fluoride-affected rural villages in Telangana, directly benefiting around 2,500 people.
+The project supported by NextEnergy Foundation in 2025 aims to install two solar-powered community water purification plants in fluoride-affected rural villages in Telangana—Seetharampur in Karimnagar District and Line Gadda in Peddapalli District—directly benefiting a total of 466 families and approximately 2,500 people.
 Each plant will have a capacity of 500 litres per hour and will be managed by elected local committees.
 The initiative addresses serious health issues caused by contaminated water—such as fluorosis, kidney problems, and gastrointestinal diseases—by ensuring 24/7 access to affordable, purified water.

 The project includes community mobilisation, technical training, infrastructure development, and ongoing support.
 Beneficiaries contribute to the cost of equipment and operations, and the system uses prepaid cards for water access.
 Expected outcomes include improved health, reduced medical expenses, increased school and work attendance, and a lower environmental impact through reduced carbon emissions.